SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 Ideal $e^{-\beta H^b_{i}}(\xi) \propto p_{eq}(\xi)$ and differentiable.

-*  For now we us a harmonic potential
+*  For now we use a harmonic potential
-*  fix system with a spring to point on path.
+*  fix the system with a spring to point on the path.
 $$H^b_{i}(\xi) = k/2 (\xi - \xi_0(t_i))^2$$
 *  combine different points into one analysis
 <!-- #endregion -->